 The application deadline for admission to the professional phase of the program beginning in the fall semester is May 25.
 This deadline may be extended at the discretion of the program faculty.
 Applications for admission to the professional phase can be obtained from the program director.

-Transfer students may be eligible to apply to the professional phase of the program at the completion of each fall semester, and may be admitted to the professional phase in the spring semester.
-Transfer students desiring to enter in the spring semester must meet with the program director to determine their eligibility for admission.
+Transfer students may be eligible to apply to the professional phase of the program at the completion of each spring semester, and may be admitted to the professional phase in the fall semester.
+Transfer students desiring to enter in the fall semester must meet with the program director to determine their eligibility for admission.
+A maximum of 12 credit hours of professional phase athletic training course work may be transferred from a prior institution.